 You also need to be a First Aid Instructor, but you can earn this rating during your instructor training.

 Over a minimum of five days, but usually more like seven, the IDC teaches you to conduct all core scuba courses.
 You’ll be able to organize and present information, conduct skill development sessions and control open water dives.
 Basically, you become a better public speaker and get really good at demonstrating skills while watching out for student diver safety.
 Key topics include:

 - Standards and Procedures for courses you can teach with in water workshops

 - Risk Management and Diver Safety

 - The Business of Diving and your role as an instructor

 How can you start learning now?

-Register for IDC Online – PADI’s eLearning option that lets you study independently at your own pace before class.
+Register for IDC Online – eLearning option that lets you study independently at your own pace before class.
 There are nine interactive knowledge development sections.
-Prestudy online saves classroom time, which allows more time for practicing the skills that distinguish you as a PADI Instructor.
+Prestudy online saves classroom time, which allows more time for practicing the skills that distinguish you as an Open Water Scuba Instructor.